Edgar-Roman/nutty_arcade/README.md

 | William | Python, LaTeX, Mathematical Analysis          | Likes Problem Solving                  | Web Development                | Web Development             |

 ## Team Communication
+To get in contact with the team, please e-mail us!
+E-mail addresses for each team member is listed in the roster above!

 ### Internal Communication
 - Slack (Official Channel)
+- Discord
--
+- Short Message Service
-To get in contact with the team, please e-mail us!

 ### Project Synopsis
 We are currently working on http://www.nuttyarcade.com/, a website that allows you to play tabletop games with your friends (without a paywall :o)